Insights

 • E-Commerce (Unit Economics): A 5% lift in a recommendation engine’s click-through rate directly scales average order value (AOV) and revenue-per-session.

-As established by industry leaders like Andrew Ng, the optimal capital allocation for modelling effort is typically 70–80% focused on data quality and feature engineering, with a strict 20–30% time-boxed reserve for hyperparameter optimisation and validation.
+As established by industry leaders like Andrew Ng, the optimal capital allocation for modeling effort is typically 70-80% focused on data quality and feature engineering, with a strict 20-30% time-boxed reserve for hyperparameter optimization and validation.

 Architectural levers and key hyperparameters by model class